ShahnurIslam/R-Excerices/Let’s get started with dplyr.md

 ```
 **Exercise 3 (a)**

-Initially I tried this but I then on second thought, I realise it wasn't point of the question
+Initially I tried the below but I realised it wasn't point of the question

 ```
 select(df,Subject, Wt,Dose)